TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select/Index.rst

 includeRecordsWithoutDefaultTranslation
 =======================================

-.. container:: table-row

-   Property
+:aspect:`Property`
    includeRecordsWithoutDefaultTranslation

-   Data type
+:aspect:`Data type`
    :ref:`data-type-bool` / :ref:`stdWrap`

-   Description
+:aspect:`Description`
-         If content language overlay is activated and the option :ts:`languageField` is not disabled, :ts:`includeRecordsWithoutDefaultTranslation` allows to additionally fetch records,
-         which do **not** have a parent in the default language.
+   If content language overlay is activated and the option :ts:`languageField` is not disabled, :ts:`includeRecordsWithoutDefaultTranslation` allows to additionally fetch records, which do **not** have a parent in the default language.

-   Default
+:aspect:`Default`
    0

 .. _select-selectFields: